apache/spark/UPDATING.md

 How many seconds to wait between file-parsing loops to prevent the logs from being spammed.

 #### dag_dir_list_interval
-How often the scheduler should relist the contents of the DAG directory.
-If you experience that while developing your dags are not being picked up, have a look at this number and decrease it when necessary.
+The frequency with which the scheduler should relist the contents of the DAG directory.
+If while developing +dags, they are not being picked up, have a look at this number and decrease it when necessary.

 #### catchup_by_default
 By default the scheduler will fill any missing interval DAG Runs between the last execution date and the current date.